St. John the Baptist Catholic Church (Maria Stein, Ohio): Preservation and 2025 fire

 St. John the Baptist Church at twilight, as viewed from the Shrine of the Holy Relics park.

 In 1977, St. John's Church and its associated rectory were recorded by the Ohio Historic Inventory, a historic preservation program of the Ohio State Historic Preservation Office.
 This architectural survey ranked both buildings in good condition with no threats to their historic integrity.
 Two years later, the church and rectory were listed together on the National Register of Historic Places because of their architectural significance.
 More than thirty other buildings in western Ohio related to the Society of the Precious Blood were listed on the National Register at the same time as part of a multiple property submission.
 These historic buildings, both churches and other church-related structures, are the namesake of the region of rural western Ohio known as the "Land of the Cross-Tipped Churches."
 St. John's Church lies in the middle of this heavily Catholic area, just 1/2 mi away from its center at the Maria Stein Convent.

 View of roof and steeple damage following the 2025 fire at St. John the Baptist.

 On the afternoon of May 29, 2025, the church was gutted in a fire which toppled the steeple and collapsed the roof.
 The roof of the building was being repaired at the time following wind damage, but the cause of the fire was unclear.
 Restorationists stated following the incident that "more could be saved than meets the eye", as the brick walls of the church remained undamaged by the fire.

+In December 2025, the west wall of the remaining structure collapsed due to high winds, which compromised the remaining walls.
+It was decided that demolition was necessary due to the potential for the tower to collapse onto the nearby state highway.
+Demolition began in January 2026.